TrevorGHSeay/goto-Toggle/SubstringBetween.md

 ### SubstringBetween

 This method is intended to in many cases replace the string type's similar method, 'Substring', by allowing the designation of an end index instead of a count from start.
+If the end index is greater than than the length of the string, it defaults to the full length of the string.

     string SubstringBetween(string source, int start, int end) {